Ahmad Amran

-Ahmed Amran is a Yemeni writer.
-He has a PhD in mineral exploration and mining.
+Ahmed Amran is a Yemeni Hungarian writer.
+He has a PhD in Geophysicist.
 In 2000, he published a short story collection titled A New Horizon for a Newer World.
 A story from that book ("A Poet and a Dancer") was translated into Italian, and included in a 2009 anthology of Yemeni literature called Perle dello Yemen.

+Ahmed Amran’s first short story collection, The Last Supper (name in Hungarian: Az utolsó ebéd), was published in Budapest in 2017.
+His second short story collection, titled The Steam of the Soul (name in Hungarian:A Lélek gőze), was published in 2019.
+The Arabic edition of *The Steam of the Soul* was published in Cairo in 2022.
+On the Day of Hungarian Culture in 2023, he was awarded the title of Knight of Universal Culture.
+In 2026, he received a literary award at the Szolnok Prima competition.
+The author is planning English and French editions of The Steam of the Soul.